What do sustainability disclosure standards cover exactly?

 A common set of standards will help conscientious companies achieve sustainability goals in a way that instills investor confidence.

 The decision to establish the Canadian Sustainability Standards Board (CSSB) included strong support from the market.
 Voices from across the country and across industry sectors told us this was the right move.
 In fact, Canada has taken a lead in establishing a national sustainability standards board.
-Other countries who have established national sustainability standards boards include Japan and Korea.
+Other countries that have established national sustainability standards boards include Japan and Korea.

 We hope to be a model for how other countries can interact with the International Sustainability Standards Board (ISSB).